Frequently Asked Questions

 - Attended a Florida High School (private or public) for 3 consecutive years before graduating from a Florida High School (paper transcript required).

-- Submitted an admission application to a Florida College System Higher Education Institution within 24 months of high school graduation.
+- Submitted an admission application to any Florida Higher Education Institution within 24 months of high school graduation.

 - Student does NOT have 3rd attempt courses waived.